synapse-wireless/pyduino-includes/README.md

 ### For use with SNAPbuild

-The easiest way to install `pyduino-includes` for use with SNAPbuild is using [pip](https://pip.pypa.io/en/latest/installing.html):
+The easiest way to install `pyduinoincludes` for use with SNAPbuild is using [pip](https://pip.pypa.io/en/latest/installing.html):

     pip install git+ssh://git@github.com:synapse-wireless/pyduino-includes.git@master